panchalmaharshi8/ventures-sorting/README.md

 ## Overview

 The OMOP Common Data Model is a standardized way to organize healthcare data.
-Since IHID is de-identified, we use the IHID encounter number field as a root patient identifier instead of a traditional person identifier.
+Although IHID contains de-identified data, it maintains consistent patient identifiers across tables.
+We map the IHID patient_id to the OMOP person_id as the root identifier, and encounter numbers (encntr_num) to visit_occurrence_id.

 ![OMOP Common Data Model Structure](OMOP_Structure.png)